tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 ## `drm:clientToken`

-The value of the `drm:clientToken` attribute is a piece of information that may be necessary or useful in authenticating the client with the DRM server, authorizing the client to obtain the DRM-encrypted resource, or decrypting the resource once obtained.
+The value of the `drm:clientToken` attribute is a piece of information that may be necessary or useful in authenticating or authorizing the client with the DRM server.
+This information might be necessary to obtain the DRM-encrypted resource, or to decrypt it after obtaining it.

 When the Adobe ACS DRM scheme is in use, the value of `drm:clientToken` MUST be interpreted as base64-encoded `authData` that can be used